botfatherio/botfather.io/src/content/posts/multiple-browser-and-keyboard-support.md

 ## Roadmap beyond Botfather 6

 Now that the new browser api and keyboard support are finally a thing, its time for us to update the other platform APIs aswell.
 Next will be the Android API possibly followed by the Desktop API.
-After that we'll replace Botfathers script engine.
+After that we'll replace Botfather's script engine.
 Thats the part of the program that interprets scripts written by developers.
 It lacks a lot of features such as using the `let` keyword or splitting scripts into multiple files.

 While these new features are under development, Botfather 6 will be maintained as usually.
 We will ship bug fixes and introduce minor features and tweaks.
 Stay tuned.